e2eSolutionArchitect/angular-dashmin/README.md

 Your contribution is valuable.
 The release will mention the contributors name.

 # Good First Issues
 To help you get your feet wet and get you familiar with our contribution process, we have a list of good first issues that contain bugs that have a relatively limited scope.
 This is a great place to get started.
+Check [Issue list](https://github.com/e2eSolutionArchitect/angular-dashmin/issues)

 # License
 This repository is MIT licensed.